Cover bild

 Node 1: Prepare Tavily Results (Code in JavaScript)

-Dieser Code normalisiert the URLs the Tavily-Treffer and bereitet the Felder for the Datenbank vor – analog zur URL-Normalisierung aus Agent 1:
+This code normalisiert the URLs the Tavily-Treffer and bereitet the fields for the database vor – analog zur URL normalization from Agent 1:

 function normalizeUrl(input) {